 Cinderella is living her happily ever after with her friends and her prince, while her despicable stepfamily have fallen on hard times.
 But then Lady Tremaine gets ahold of the Fairy Godmother's magic wand.
-She uses it to turn back time to the day the Grand Duke arrives with the slipper and have it pan out perfectly.Cinderella doesn't escape the tower in time, the shoe fits Anastasia, and Prince Charming is brainwashed to think she's the one he danced with.
-Now Cinderella has to fight for her happy ending, or she might lose it forever.
+She uses it to turn back time to the day the Grand Duke arrives with the slipper and has it pan out perfectly—for her.

 The film provides examples of the following tropes:

 - Abusive Parents: Lady Tremaine.
 Not only with her stepdaughter but her own biological daughters as well - she's the one to blame for Drizella and Anastasia being jerks, and she emotionally/mentally abuses Anastasia when she begins to question her.